akshita0819/SmartSaathi/README.md

 ## 🎯 Purpose of the Project

-SmartSaathi aims to provide a simple and accessible emergency medical support system that can help users share important health information and quickly contact guardians during critical situations.
+SmartSaathi aims to provide a simple and accessible emergency medical support system that allows users to:

+- store medical information
+- predict possible diseases from symptoms
+- contact guardians quickly during emergencies.

 ---

-## 👨‍💻 Author

-Krish
-B.Tech CSE (Core)

----

 ## 📜 License

-This project is created for educational purposes.
+This project is created for educational and research purposes.